 Below are some additional formatting tips:

 · Don’t make your resume too short, but avoid being too wordy.
-If it’s too long, it will go off-track, and any hiring manager will immediately smell that you’re just trying to lengthen the resume unnecessarily.
+If it’s too long, it will go off-track, and any hiring manager will immediately see that you’re just trying to lengthen the resume unnecessarily.

-Remember, however, that each resume is only given an initial six to fifteen seconds of reading time on average.
+Remember, each resume is only given an initial six to fifteen seconds of reading time on average.
 If your resume doesn’t impress the hiring manager within these few seconds, there’s a huge chance that it will simply land in the reject pile.

 · Don’t use fancy fonts on your resume.
-Use only universally viewable font.
+Use only universally viewable fonts.
 Calibri and Arial are good choices because they’re easily scannable and they’re always easy on the eyes.
 Other fonts appropriate for resumes are Trebuchet MS, Times New Roman, Helvetica, Garamond, and Didot.

 As for the font size, stick to 10.5-12 points.
 Any value smaller than 10.5 will be hard to read.
 While the software will be in charge of inspecting the content, remember that a human will still read the resumes that pass the first sweep.